jxxcarlson/elm-review-codeinstaller/README.md

 - **Install.Function.ReplaceFunction**: Replace a function in a given module with a new implementation.
 For more details, see the [docs](https://package.elm-lang.org/packages/jxxcarlson/elm-review-codeinstaller/latest/Install-Function-ReplaceFunction).
 - **Install.Function.InsertFunction**: Add a function in a given module if it is not present.
 For more details, see the [docs](https://package.elm-lang.org/packages/jxxcarlson/elm-review-codeinstaller/latest/Install-Function-InsertFunction).
 - **Install.Import**: Add import statements to a given module.
 For more details, see the [docs](https://package.elm-lang.org/packages/jxxcarlson/elm-review-codeinstaller/latest/Install-Import).
+- **Install.ElementToList**: Add an element to a list in a specified function within a specified module.
+For more details, see the [docs](https://package.elm-lang.org/packages/jxxcarlson/elm-review-codeinstaller/latest/Install-ElementToList).

 ## Try it out

 To test the review code in its current state, try running this in a clean Lamdera project:

 ```